EdgarAndresSantamaria/Automatic-Student-Scoring-System/README.md

 Note: the model is dependent on external libraries that will be installed, so the first run may take a while on installing the dependencies.

-Edgar Andrés and Mohammed Yassin.
+Edgar Andrés and Mohamed Yassin.